benoitdechateauvieux/regression_model_assignment/mpg.md

 The adjusted $R^2$ is 0.8336 which means that the model explains 83% of the variation.

 ### Model comparison and Residuals analysis
-We then compare the model proposed by Stepwise with our first model based on Simple Linear Regression using ANOVA.
+We then compare the model proposed by Stepwise with our first model using ANOVA.

 ```r
 anova(fit.simple, fit.step)[2, 6]  #p-value